What is the Worldwide Unity?

 - Honduras “Traditional”

 New areas of mission outreach within a Province as well as new mission endeavors in places where the Moravian Church has not already been ministering are defined and approved by the Unity Board as Mission Areas.
-As of the summer of 2012, there are 15 Mission Areas (supervising provinces in parentheses):
+As of 2017, there are 15 Mission Areas:

 - Eastern Congo (Sud Kivu and Katanga)